 We whistle more than often while not even noticing.
 Whistling is an art indeed.
 It is used not only as a way to sound music but also as a language.

-When talking about whistling music particularly, it is something everyone and anyone might have witnessed.
+When talking about whistling music mainly, it is something everyone and anyone might have witnessed.
 People whistle casually, and whistling is music in itself.
 Artists have created the most famous music by just unconsciously whistling.
-So basically, Whistling music has been amongst us for quite the long time.
+So basically, whistling music has been amongst us for quite a long time.

-In North Carolina, there is an annual event that takes place and has been a tradition since 1973.
-The International Whistling Convention is an event where the Governor is expected to sign a declaration, declaring the entire week of the IWC event as the “Happy Whistlers Week" for the citizens and visitors to honour the art of whistling.
+In North Carolina, an annual event has been a tradition since 1973.
+The International Whistling Convention is an event where the Governor is expected to sign a declaration, declaring the entire week of the IWC event as "Happy Whistlers Week" for the citizens and visitors to honor the art of whistling.

-Whistling music is found in so many films, music, shows and so many things that we don't even notice.
-If you are a fan of cartoons, then you must have to watch Ed, Edd and Eddy when in was aired on Cartoon Network.
+Whistling as music is found in so many films, music, shows, and so many things that we don't even notice.
+If you are a cartoon fan, you must watch Ed, Edd and Eddy when it was aired on Cartoon Network.
 The famous theme song of the cartoon was based on whistling.
-Till this day, people remember that whistle theme song.
+To this day, people remember that whistle theme song.

 Classical songs like 'Don't Worry, Be Happy' and 'Wind of change' consist of whistling music.
-While newer contemporary pop songs like Selena Gomez’s ‘Kill ‘Em With Kindness’, Maroon 5’s ‘Moves Like Jagger’ and Flo Rida’s ‘Whistle’ are pretty famous.
+While newer contemporary pop songs like: